-Browse also supports creating Favorites.
 A Favorite is a short-cut to any file path where you store your images.
-Several Favorites are installed by default such as your Desktop, Pictures and the onOne Sample images folders.
+Several Favorites are installed by default such as your Desktop, Pictures and the Extras folders.

-You can create your own Favorites by pressing the plus icon at the top of the Sources pane.
+You can create your own Favorites by pressing the plus icon at the top of the Favorites pane.
 An open dialog will appear where you can navigate to the folder you wish to add as a Favorite.
-You can also remove a favorite by selecting it in the Sources pane, then pressing the minus button.
+You can also remove a favorite by selecting it in the Favorites pane, then pressing the minus button.

-You can also add a favorite by simply dragging it into the Sources pane.
+You can also add a favorite by simply dragging it into the "Drag Your Favorites Here" hotspot at the bottom of the pane.